AI Social Media Analytics: How AI Is Reshaping Social Strategies

 Socialinsider lets you track and compare the performance of different content types across your competitors and industry leaders.
 Here’s how exactly it helps.

-• See your competitor’s post breakdown by content pillars and format.
+See your competitor’s post breakdown by content pillars and format.
 Which content pillar is your competitor focusing on?
 Are they creating more Reels or static image posts?
-By running an analysis for 2-3 competitors, you can figure out if everyone in your industry is focusing on specific content pillars or formats.
+By running a social media analysis for 2-3 competitors, you can figure out if everyone in your industry is focusing on specific content pillars or formats.

 • See post and content pillar breakdown by engagement: Socialinsider lets you track which content pillar gets the most engagement for your competitors.
 Are you currently prioritizing that content pillar?
 Based on this analysis, you can optimize your strategies.